Oracle Licensing

 Oracle Support Renewal Negotiations

 If you’ve been an Oracle customer for a while, you’re likely shelling out 22% of your original license costs yearly for support.
-Support renewals are the silent budget killer – and Oracle counts on the fact that most customers pay annually without question.

-However, a CIO can, and should, take a hard look at support bills and negotiate smarter.
 Here’s how to approach Oracle support renewals with a critical eye:

 • Bundle Support Discussions with New Deals: On its own, Oracle support is infamously hard to reduce.
 But when negotiating a new purchase or renewal of a larger agreement, that’s the time to address support costs.
 For example, if you’re about to spend on a new Oracle Cloud deal, negotiate relief on your existing on-prem support – perhaps a year of credit or a reduced renewal rate – as part of the overall package.
-Oracle’s reps can sometimes use “creative” methods (like applying a bigger discount on a new license purchase, which indirectly lowers support base, or providing extra cloud credits equivalent to support costs).
+Oracle’s reps can sometimes use “creative” methods (such as applying a larger discount on a new license purchase, which indirectly reduces the support base, or providing extra cloud credits equivalent to support costs).
 Essentially, you have to trade something; Oracle won’t cut support bills out of kindness, but it might in exchange for new business or commitments.
 Don’t be afraid to say, “We cannot justify this cloud deal to our board while we’re paying millions in support for unused licenses – Oracle, help us find a solution.”
 Make it Oracle’s problem to solve; you may be surprised that solutions emerge.

-Ultimately, the company shifted funds to a $100K cloud pilot project (which the CIO wanted to experiment with anyway) and eliminated $300K in annual deadweight support costs.
+Ultimately, the company shifted funds to a $100,000 cloud pilot project (which the CIO wanted to experiment with anyway) and eliminated $300,000 in annual deadweight support costs.

 Final Tips for Support Negotiations: